A 60-minute lesson in which students will learn and apply proofreading and editing skills.

-- Choose a slide from the Editing Passages PowerPoint - Year 3 or the Editing Passages PowerPoint - Year 4 to display on the board.
-Ask the students to rewrite the chosen passage correctly in their workbooks.
+- Choose a slide from the Editing Passages PowerPoint - Grade 3 or the Editing Passages PowerPoint - Grade 4 to display on the board.
+Ask the students to rewrite the chosen passage correctly in their journals.

 - Display and discuss the answer slide for the selected passage.
 Ask the students:

-- What strategies did you use when trying to find the incorrect spellings and missing punctuation?
+- What strategies did you use when trying to find the spelling and punctuation errors?

 - What else might you need to look for when proofreading and editing your own writing?

-- Why is proofreading and editing your own writing so important?
+- Why is proofreading and editing your own writing an important last step?

 - Explain to the students that they are going to proofread and edit the informative text that they wrote in the previous lesson.

-- Discuss some editing strategies with the students (these could be recorded into workbooks for future reference).
-These might include:
+- Discuss some editing strategies with the students.
+These can be recorded in their journals for future reference.
+The strategies might include: